JackFadlovich/employeeTracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

-thank you to Patrick Quirk for helping me navigate the assignment
+thank you to Patrick Quirk for helping me